 Prior to joining the firm, Ms. Karnes served as an Assistant District Attorney at the Kings County District Attorney’s Office, where she represented the People of Brooklyn in various criminal actions, including attempted murders, robberies, burglaries, and check and credit card fraud cases.
 During her tenure at the DA’s Office, Ms. Karnes indicted cases before the grand jury, conducted countless evidentiary hearings, and successfully tried numerous felony and misdemeanor cases to jury and bench trial verdict.
-Ms. Karnes’ experience as a prosecutor, particularly her prior work with deaf victims and victims with special needs, sparked her passion to pursue a career advocating for the rights of deaf individuals facing discrimination.
+Ms. Karnes’ experience as a prosecutor, particularly her prior work with deaf victims and victims with special needs, sparked her passion to pursue a career advocating for the rights of individuals facing discrimination.

 During law school, Ms. Karnes interned for the Honorable Michael A. Telesca at the U.S. District Court for the Western District of New York and for the Honorable Eugene M. Fahey, then a sitting member of the New York State Supreme Court’s Appellate Division, Fourth Department.
 Ms. Karnes also completed a summer clerkship for the United States Attorney’s Office for the Western District of New York.